Our Health System and Organizational Leadership (HSOL) program features:

-- Apply advanced knowledge of nursing and health systems theories to positively impact organizational, care delivery and policy outcomes at a population level.
+2. Apply advanced knowledge of nursing, organizational behavior, and systems theories to positively impact organizational, care delivery and policy outcomes at a population level.

-- Integrate nursing and health systems knowledge in leading and advocating for the design, implementation, and improvement of sustainable person-center practice models.
+3. Integrate nursing and health systems knowledge in leading and advocating for the design, implementation, and improvement of sustainable person-center interprofessional practice models.

 4. Use information, quality science, and knowledge management tools to make sound and ethical decisions that advance interprofessional and collaborative health services practice.